jajcayn/pygpso/README.md

 and go ahead!
 Make sure to check [example notebook](examples/optimisation_example.ipynb) how it works and what it can do.

 ### Go proper
-When you are the type of girl or guy who like to install packages in a proper way, start by cloning (or forking) this repository, then installing all the dependencies and finally install the package itself
+When you are the type of girl or guy who likes to install packages properly, start by cloning (or forking) this repository, then installing all the dependencies and finally install the package itself
 ```bash
 git clone https://github.com/jajcayn/pygpso
 cd pygpso/